dawickizer/qwicki/README.md

 Summary
 ===============

 This code base contains the starter code for a Phaser and BabylonJS game.
-It is integrated with a MEAN stack and it is Dockerized.
+It is integrated with a qwicki stack and it is Dockerized.
 The Phaser game and BabylonJS game is running client side with Angular and being served up on localhost:4200.
 Socket.io is also integrated at a base level as well as some starter code for builing a service that interacts with Express API (localhost:3000).
-This is a good starting point for anyone who wants to create client side Phaser game or BabylonJS game while also being able to build a website around the game using the MEAN stack.
+This is a good starting point for anyone who wants to create client side Phaser game or BabylonJS game while also being able to build a website around the game using the qwicki stack.

 Run Locally
 ===============